Table of Contents:

 The main advantages of air threading are:

-- significant time savings during threading
+- Significant time savings when threading

-- significantly reduced technical handling
+- Greatly reduced technical handling

-- fewer threading errors
+- Fewer threading errors

-- increased comfort for regular or intensive use
+- Increased comfort for regular or intensive use

 What budget should you plan for a reliable serger?